 However, contact your doctor immediately if you develop a rash, hives, swelling or have trouble breathing as these may be the symptoms of an allergic reaction.
 Similarly, if you experience seizures or convulsions, call 000.

-it is essential to continually monitor your experience with medicinal cannabis throughout your treatment
+It is essential that you continually monitor your experience with plant based therapies throughout your treatment.

-Cannatrek is here to support medicinal cannabis patients throughout their journey.
-Our telehealth booking platform, Cannatrek Access, makes booking an appointment with a doctor experienced in prescribing medicinal cannabis easy.
+Cannatrek is here to support you in finding an alternative plant based treatment that suits you.
+Our online telehealth booking platform, Cannatrek Access, makes booking an appointment with a doctor experienced in prescribing plant based medicine easy.